 Our Buyer’s guide to vintage Fender amps will be valuable to anyone who is about to purchase a vintage Fender amp.

 See our amp section – We share information gathered through decades of playing and servicing Fender tube amps.
 We discuss how to turn it into a tone machine for your specific needs.
 What do professional artists and techs do to their amps to get that killer Fender tone?
 We’ll teach you how to make a small amp bigger, a big amp smaller, make a dirty amp clean or to make it growl without any effect pedals.
 It’s all about breakup, sag, sustain, compression and harmonics in speakers, tubes, transformers and capacitors.

-Here is another cranked Fender Deluxe Reverb played by Amund Maarud in search for some rock and blues tones:
+Here is a cranked and slightly modified blackface Bassman played by Amund Maarud in search for some rock and blues tones:

 Who are we – A couple of easy going players, ampoholics and engineers.
 Amateurs – because we don’t make our livings from music, guitars or amps.
 Still, quite a few hours have been put into our beloved hobby, including playing, servicing, buying, selling and researching.
-In April 2010 we decided to document and share our Fender amp experience with others.
-For now we’re focusing mostly on amps, but who knows, maybe we’ll include guitars, tubes, pickups and pedals that go well with Fender amps.
+In April 2010 we decided to write down and share our Fender amp experience with all you.

-Our personal tone preferences – Blues, rock’n roll, soul, Fender blackface, Fender tweed, Strats, Teles and the big and powerful man from Texas in particular.
+Our personal tone preferences – Blues, rock, rock’n roll, soul, blackface, tweed, Strats, Teles and the big and powerful man from Texas in particular.
 Maybe the greatest show ever is “Good evening, ladies and gentlemen, welcome to the El Mocambo.
 Boogie time tonight, please welcome…..”
-Stevie Ray Vaughan’s tone on Little Wing may be created by a strat and a Fender Super Reverb, something like this (video on Youtube):
+Stevie Ray Vaughan’s tone on Little Wing may be created by a strat and a Fender Super Reverb, something like this: